kaizen-ai/kaizenflow/documentation/technical/backtesting_design.md

 - If we pass to `sklearn` an `x_var` column and a response column, e.g., `ret_2`, then `sklearn` will only use the `x_var` value `x_j` at time `t_j` to predict `z_{j + 2}`
-  - `sklearn` follows the typical supervised learning set-up where predictors and predicted variables are contemporaneous and there is no "time"
+  - `sklearn` follows the typical supervised learning setup where predictors and predicted variables are contemporaneous and there is no "time"
   - Many time series models use time series history in predictions
   - In order to build such models in `sklearn`, we explicitly incorporate